cpopp/streamlabswater-python/README.md

 ## Installation

-The easiest way to istall the library is via pip:
+The easiest way to install the library is via pip:

     $ pip install streamlabswater